Harleythetech/Twitch-Custom-Chat-For-OBS/README.md

     .popout-chat-page, .chat-room, .tw-c-background-alt,
     .chat-container, .ember-chat-container {

+    background: rgba(0,0,0,0)!important;
-    background: rgba(0,0,0,0)!important; <-----------THIS PART IS IMPORTANT AND IS RESPONSIBLE FOR MAKING CHAT TRANSPARENT
+THIS PART IS IMPORTANT AND IS RESPONSIBLE FOR MAKING CHAT TRANSPARENT

+    background-color: rgba(0,0,0,0)!important;
-    background-color: rgba(0,0,0,0)!important;  <------------------SAME AS BG THIS IS RESPONSIBLE FOR MAKING CHAT TRANSPARENT }
+SAME AS BG THIS IS RESPONSIBLE FOR MAKING CHAT TRANSPARENT
+    }
 --------------------------------------------------------------------------
 ON TO NEXT CODE WHERE THE MAGIC HAPPENS :D